David Marshall (Scottish footballer)

-David James Marshall (born 5 March 1985) is a Scottish professional footballer who plays as a goalkeeper for Scottish Premiership club Hibernian, and formerly played for the Scotland national team.
+David James Marshall (born 5 March 1985) is a Scottish former professional footballer who played as a goalkeeper.

 Marshall started his career at Celtic, where he came through the youth system and starred in a European victory against Barcelona.
 After losing his place at Celtic to Artur Boruc, Marshall moved to Norwich City (initially on loan) in 2007.
 He moved to Cardiff City in 2009, and helped them win promotion to the Premier League in 2013.
 Marshall stayed with Cardiff until 2016, when he was transferred to Hull City for £5 million.
-After three seasons with Hull, he has since played for Wigan Athletic, Derby County and Queens Park Rangers.
+After three seasons with Hull, he played for Wigan Athletic, Derby County, Queens Park Rangers and Hibernian before retiring in 2024.

 Marshall made his full international debut for Scotland in 2004.
 He went on to win 47 caps, despite having had to compete with Craig Gordon and Allan McGregor for the goalkeeping position in the national team for much of his career.
 Marshall played a key role in Scotland's qualification for UEFA Euro 2020, as he made decisive saves in penalty shootouts against Israel and Serbia.

 Club career

 Celtic

 Marshall was born in Glasgow and raised in Riddrie in the east end of the city, where he attended St Andrew's Secondary School.
-A supporter of Celtic in childhood and a product of their youth academy, he made his first team debut for the club in February 2003 as a substitute for Javier Sánchez Broto in the Scottish Cup against St Johnstone at Celtic Park, and was an unused substitute in the 2003 Scottish League Cup Final a month later.
-Although first team opportunities were limited, he excelled in Celtic's reserve team under the management of then coach, Kenny McDowall.
+A supporter of Celtic in childhood and a product of their youth academy, he made his first team debut for the club in February 2003 as a substitute for Javier Sánchez Broto in the Scottish Cup against St Johnstone at Celtic Park, and was an unused substitute in the 2003 Scottish League Cup final a month later.
+Although first-team opportunities were limited, he excelled in Celtic's reserve team under the management of then coach, Kenny McDowall.

-Marshall was thrust into the limelight soon after these impressive displays for Celtic reserves in March 2004 in a fourth round UEFA Cup tie against Spanish giants FC Barcelona.
+Marshall was thrust into the limelight soon after these impressive displays for Celtic reserves in March 2004 in a UEFA Cup fourth-round tie against Spanish giants FC Barcelona.
 In the first leg at Celtic Park, starting goalkeeper Rab Douglas was sent off at half-time, and 19-year-old Marshall came on in his place as Celtic won 1–0.
-With Douglas suspended Marshall played from the start at the Camp Nou in the second leg two weeks later and put in an excellent performance, to secure a goalless draw that put Celtic into the next round 1–0 on aggregate.
-He went on to save a penalty from Barcelona player Ronaldinho during a Champions League match in the following season.
+With Douglas suspended, Marshall played from the start at the Camp Nou in the second leg two weeks later and put in an excellent performance, to secure a goalless draw that put Celtic into the next round 1–0 on aggregate.
+He went on to save a penalty from Barcelona star Ronaldinho during a Champions League match in the following season.

 His Celtic career took a downward turn under the management of Gordon Strachan.
-In the first two games under Strachan he conceded nine goals: five to Artmedia Petržalka and four to Motherwell.
+In the first two games under Strachan he conceded nine goals: five to Artmedia Bratislava and four to Motherwell.
 With the signing of Artur Boruc, Marshall was consigned to the bench and remained there for the following 18 months before being sent on loan to Norwich City.
 In July 2007, Celtic agreed to transfer Marshall to Norwich permanently for an undisclosed fee.